Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Koopman--Nemytskii Operator

+\begin{remark}[Regularity of the system] The construction of the Koopman--Nemytskii operator requires sufficient smoothness of the dynamics and non-degeneracy of Jacobian.
+The former condition is posed due to the need for the equivalence between the Sobolev--Hilbert space and an RKHS used in learning \cite{kohne2024infty}.
+This can be well satisfied by systems whose governing equations arise from physical laws that are smooth.
+The second condition is also mild --- if the physical dynamics is continuous-time and discretized with a short sampling time, the non-degeneracy of Jacobian is guaranteed by the existence and regularity theory of ordinary differential equations. \end{remark}

-\begin{remark}[Hybrid modeling] The ``lifting'' of a nonlinear system into a linear operator representation, by itself, is a system-theoretic construction and overlooks the physical meanings of the equations that govern the nonlinear dynamics.
-Hence, the interpretation of the Koopman-Nemytskii operator is only ``empirical''.
-The user who is concerned with the physical interpretability can devise a hybrid modeling strategy.
+\begin{remark}[Black-box nature and hybrid modeling] The ``lifting'' of a nonlinear system into an operator model, by itself, overlooks the physical meanings of the underlying dynamics.
+Hence, the interpretation of the Koopman--Nemytskii operator is only ``empirical''.
+Users who are concerned with the physical interpretability can devise a hybrid modeling strategy.
 Possible approaches include (i) collecting simulation data from a low-fidelity first-principles model, and then training the operator on a mixture of low-fidelity simulations and high-fidelity plant data, and (ii) training a reference operator on the simulation data from a low-fidelity first-principles model, and then regularizing the learned operator near the reference when learning from high-fidelity data. \end{remark}

-\begin{remark}[Regularity requirements on the system] The construction of the Koopman-Nemytskii operator requires sufficient smoothness of the dynamics and non-degeneracy of Jacobian.
-The former condition is naturally needed due to the need for a sufficiently high Sobolev-Hilbert index that can render the equivalence between the Sobolev-Hilbert space and a corresponding RKHS to be used in learning.
-This can be well satisfied by many nonlinear systems (if not all) whose dynamics arise from physical laws.
-The second condition is also mild.
-For example, if the dynamics is continuous-time and discretized with a very small sampling interval, the non-degeneracy of Jacobian is well guaranteed by the existence and regularity theory of ordinary differential equations. \end{remark}
+\begin{remark}[Parameterization of policy space and need for prior knowledge] While in principle, the Koopman--Nemytskii operator can be defined for a wide policy class $\mbb{U}$, or even the entire $\rCb^{s+1}(\mbb X, \mbb A)$, practically, if such an operator is learned from data, the policy class $\mbb U$ must be (low-dimensionally) parameterized.
+Essentially, this is due to the fact that the policy's effect on the closed-loop dynamics is characterized in a ``black-box'' manner from a Koopman operator learning perspective.
+In other words, one is offered with no oracle other than the regularity of the defining spaces.
+Hence, if there is prior information on the forms of satisfactorily performing controllers (based on user's common sense of the system's governing physics), then the policy space $\mbb U$ can be chosen to contain such forms, and the policy kernel $\varkappa$ can be defined on the controller parameters. \end{remark}